 - Although no remote database access API is provided, records can be serialized into arrays of bytes for replicating across the LAN.
 The DB is suitable for building redundant distributed systems.
 Some optimizations were made specially for inexpensive Amazon

 EC2 small instances running Windows Server 2003 R2.
+The client-server sample is provided.

 - Just like the Managed ESENT, the DLL is architecture-neutral ("Any CPU").